rpeszek/my-blogs/posts/2022-02-13-ts-types-part5.md

 One question that I have been asking myself is:  When should more advanced types be used in a TS project?

-The last installment will take me a month or a little longer to write.
+The last installment will take me a month or so to finish.